travis-ci/docs-travis-ci-com/user/common-build-problems.md

 ## **Node**: Script execution before dependency installation causes build failures

-When adding custom setup instructions to a NodeJS build, care should be taken not to add these before _dependencies are installed_.
-The safest place to add custom setup scripts is in the `before_script` phase.
+When adding custom setup instructions to a NodeJS build, add them in the `before_script` phase and not before _dependencies are installed_.
+The `before_script` phase is the safest place to add custom setup scripts.
 Symptoms of this problem include previously succeeding builds suddenly failing due to the addition of a new dependency.